abrahamVado/DriftPursuit/README.md

      ```
    - The CLI flag takes precedence over the environment variable.
 Requests from origins not in the allow list (and not local) are rejected during the WebSocket upgrade.

+### Broker options

+- **Maximum clients:** Limit concurrent WebSocket sessions with `--max-clients` (or `BROKER_MAX_CLIENTS`).
+The default is `256`; set it to `0` to allow unlimited clients.
+When the broker is at capacity, new connection attempts receive an HTTP 503 response and a log entry is emitted so operators can adjust the limit if needed.

 3. **Run the Python simulation client** (publishes telemetry messages):
    ```bash
    cd python-sim